 Each time the hashtag #GEDGradDay was used on social media on May 14, GED Testing Service donated $1 to the NCFL (National Center for Families Learning).

-There’s so much to worry about these days; a world-wide pandemic, a worrying political landscape, increasing violence, a skills gap that’s only widening, a growing threat of automation, competition, and outsourcing.
+There’s so much to worry about these days; pandemics, worrying political landscapes, increasing violence, a skills gap that’s only widening, a growing threat of automation, competition, and outsourcing.

 There’s so much worry and uncertainty going on in the current social climate.
 But at the same time, there’s also so much we can celebrate.
 So, GED graduates, use social media to tell the world: What’s Next?